Tobi823/ffupdater/README.md

  The builds always starts at 5:00 and 17:00 and usually takes a few minutes.
  - I don't optimize the APK file with minifyEnabled and shrinkResources because it makes the app harder to debug
+ - Tor Browser / Orbot: I will not support them because they can be installed with F-Droid.
+ (Go to Settings > Repositories > Enable "Guardian Project Archive".)
+ I don't feel confident enough that I can install and update the Tor Browser / Orbot securely (because I think there is much more at stake than with other browsers).

 ## Git repositories:
  - Main repository: https://notabug.org/Tobiwan/ffupdater